-The American Secretaries of State Project (SOSP) is a collaborative effort of PON at Harvard Law School, the Belfer Center’s Future of Diplomacy Project at Harvard Kennedy School, and Harvard Business School.
+The American Secretaries of State Project (SOSP) is a collaborative effort of the Program on Negotiation at Harvard Law School, the Harvard Negotiation Project, the Belfer Center’s Future of Diplomacy Project at Harvard Kennedy School, and Harvard Business School.
 SOSP illuminates and chronicles the negotiation experiences of former U.S. Secretaries of State.
-View posts associated with this project

 Faculty affiliates and research fellows work closely with field practitioners to conduct research and scholarship on key topics related to Middle East peace negotiations.
 Through publications, workshops, and multimedia resources, MENI affiliates disseminate problem-solving methodology and share negotiation methods and techniques that can help resolve challenges in the Middle East.

 The Negotiation Strategies Institute (NSI), under the academic sponsorship of the Harvard Negotiation Project (HNP), invests in the human capital of leaders in the Middle East, with the purpose of supporting those who shape today’s decision-making processes in their pursuit of transforming conflict and promoting a better future for the region.

 The Abraham Path Initiative (API), which was founded under the auspices of the Global Negotiation Initiative (GNI), seeks to inspire and support the opening of a permanent cultural route of pilgrimage and tourism retracing the footsteps of Abraham in the Middle East.

 This research project, led by Daniel L. Shapiro, examines symbolic dimensions of high-stakes negotiations.
 This academic project is a unique, knowledge-generating collaboration with regional decision makers, drawing on relational identity theory, a conceptual framework developed by Professor Shapiro that has been shown to improve negotiation results in high-stakes conflicts around the world.